+This category is endowed with the perverse t-structure, whose heart will be denoted $\sfP_{\Iw,\Iw}$, and it admits a natural monoidal structure with product given by convolution, denoted $\star_\Iw$.
+Note that $\star_\Iw$ does {\em not} restrict to a monoidal product on $\sfP_{\Iw,\Iw}$; however we can construct an abelian monoidal category out of these data as follows.
+If we denote by $\sfP_{\Iw,\Iw}^0$ the quotient of the category $\sfP_{\Iw,\Iw}$ by the Serre subcategory generated by the simple objects whose support has positive dimension, then it is not difficult to check (see~\S\ref{ss:regular-quotient}) that the assignment $(\scF,\scG) \mapsto \pH^0(\scF \star_\Iw \scG)$ descends to an exact monoidal product on $\sfP_{\Iw,\Iw}^0$, which we denote by $\star^0_\Iw$.

-On the dual side we consider the Langlands dual reductive group $G^\vee_\bk$ over $\bk$, a regular unipotent element $\su$, and the corresponding centralizer subgroup $Z_{G^\vee_\bk}(\su)$.
-We denote by $\Rep(Z_{G^\vee_\bk}(\su))$ the abelian category of finite-dimensional representations of $Z_{G^\vee_\bk}(\su)$; this category has a natural monoidal structure given by the tensor product of representations.
+On the dual side we consider the Langlands dual reductive group $G^\vee_\bk$ over $\bk$, a regular unipotent element $\su$, and the corresponding centralizer subgroup $\rmZ_{G^\vee_\bk}(\su)$.
+(Under the assumptions we will impose, this group scheme is smooth.)
+We denote by $\Rep(\rmZ_{G^\vee_\bk}(\su))$ the abelian category of finite-dimensional representations of $\rmZ_{G^\vee_\bk}(\su)$; this category has a natural monoidal structure given by the tensor product of representations.

 Let us denote by $\mathfrak{R}$ the root system of $(G,T)$, and by $\mathfrak{R}^\vee$ the corresponding coroot system.
-We will assume that \begin{itemize} \item either $\ell$ is very good, or $X^*(T)/\Z\mathfrak{R}$ is free (i.e.~$G^\vee_\bk$ has simply connected derived subgroup) and $X_*(T)/\Z\mathfrak{R}^\vee$ has no $\ell$-torsion; \item $\ell$ is bigger than some explicit bound depending on $\mathfrak{R}$ and given in Figure~\ref{fig:bounds} below. \end{itemize} Under these assumptions, the main result of this paper (Theorem~\ref{thm:main}) states that there exists an equivalence of abelian monoidal categories
+We will assume that: \begin{itemize} \item either $\ell$ is very good, or $X^*(T)/\Z\mathfrak{R}$ is free (i.e.~$G^\vee_\bk$ has simply connected derived subgroup) and $X_*(T)/\Z\mathfrak{R}^\vee$ has no $\ell$-torsion; \item $\ell$ is bigger than some explicit bound depending on $\mathfrak{R}$ and given in Figure~\ref{fig:bounds} below. \end{itemize} Under these assumptions, the main result of this paper (Theorem~\ref{thm:main}) states that there exists an equivalence of abelian monoidal categories

+which satisfies a natural compatibility property with the geometric Satake equivalence and Gaitsgory's central functor (see~\S\ref{ss:intro-strategy}).

 \begin{rmk} In case $\bk=\overline{\Q}_\ell$, the equivalence~\eqref{eqn:main-intro} (or in fact a slightly less explicit variant) is a special case of the main result of~\cite{bez}, and it plays a technical role in a proof in~\cite{ab}.
 The equivalence itself is stated in a remark in~\cite{ab}, and is proved explicitly in~\cite[\S 7.2]{ar-book}. \end{rmk}